Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Time
 ****
-This option controls the format of all time related information displayed in the program [#f1]_.
+This option controls the format of all time-related information displayed in the program [#f1]_.
 It is used in the timeline position and duration, in chronometers and clocks, and in exported files.

 The following options are available: